Madonna and religion: Other religions

-Sympathetic views
+Neutral views

 A handful of religious leaders were sympathetic or neutral towards Madonna's acts, and her artistic representation with religion.
-Some in the Catholic Church supported it, as British author Lucy O'Brien documented with her artistic crucifixion in 2006.
-According to Jesuit priest Carlos Novoa, writing for El Tiempo, her crucifixion "is not a mockery of the cross, but rather the complete opposite: an exaltation of the mystery of death".
-Others like Georges-Claude Guilbert brought the example of Catholic priest Andrew Greeley who "embraced" and "defended" her in the late 1980s.
-"My personal opinion is that Madonna is an artist and, like most artists, uses her experience and understanding of her culture in her work", Presbyterian minister Glenn Cardy said in 2016.
-Sun Ho, a Singaporean Christian pastor and former singer, praised Madonna's music contribution in the field of dance music.
+According to Goldman, some traditional rabbis tolerated her brand of Kabbalism.
+Referring to her onstage crucifixion in 2006, some supported it, noted British author Lucy O'Brien.
+For instance, she brought the example of Jesuit priest Carlos Novoa, whom wrote in El Tiempo, is not a "mockery of the cross, but rather the complete opposite: An exaltation of the mystery of death".
+Guilbert and others, documented a similar reaction with Catholic priest Andrew Greeley in the late 1980s, after the release of "Like a Prayer".
+"My personal opinion is that Madonna is an artist and, like most artists, uses her experience and understanding of her culture in her work", Presbyterian minister Glenn Cardy stated in 2016.
+On the other hand, Sun Ho, a Singaporean Christian pastor and former singer, praised Madonna's music contribution in the field of dance music in 2006.

 In Seeker Churches (2000), author addressed the fact that "seeker church pastors tend to be more sympathetic in their analysis of Madonna's misguided quest for personal fulfillment", as pastor Lee Strobel suggests that Madonna's main problem is neither her "almost sacrilegious use of religious symbols" nor her "morally objectionable behavior", but instead that "she seeks fulfillment in all the wrong places".
 John W. Frye, citing Strobel in Jesus the Pastor (2010), said his models of teaching move toward "compassion" as in What Jesus Would Say, Strobel "imagines Jesus speaking to Madonna".
-According to Goldman, some traditional rabbis tolerated Madonna's brand of Kabbalism.
+Catholic priest Michael P. Sullivan, writing for Sun-Sentinel in 1994, stated: "Perhaps Madonna's displays of religion and her belief that she 'reeks of Catholicism' is part of God's unfolding will for her to be Madonna, virgin, open and loving, and perhaps mother as well".

 Public reaction

-Amid different interpretation of what religion is, Madonna's artistic representations of religion, and statements have the public reacted with varying degrees, even among devotees itself.
+Reactions towards Madonna among religious press and community, as well from general public for her religious display, vary with different degrees and perspectives.

 Religious community

-Christian community has been described as the religious sector most offended by Madonna.
-According to Guilbert, in his 2002 Madonna biography, she has been punished by the religious right, such as televangelists and Puritans throughout the years.
-That sentiment was described by American author Boyé Lafayette De Mente: "millions regarded" her as an anti-Christ because "she is frequently profaning religious symbols".
-According to American journalist Christopher Andersen, at some stage of her career, she was "across the globe [...] being condemned as a heretic".
-Catholic priest Andrew Greeley, in The Catholic Myth (1997), summed up that for her detractors, "it is because she has contaminated religion with sex that Madonna must be condemned".
-According to Seventh-day Adventist magazine Sings of the Times, some have adopted an alienated view of Madonna as the Great Whore of Babylon.
+The Christian community has been described as the religious sector most offended by Madonna.
+According to Guilbert, she has been punished by the religious right, such as televangelists and puritans throughout the years.
+According to American journalist Christopher Andersen, she was "across the globe [...] being condemned as a heretic".
+Outside Christian religious community, in 2005, Reuters also informed: She "[...] has drawn frequent censure from ultra-Orthodox Jews who say her embrace of Kabbalah debases their religion".
+Some of them deemed Madonna as a "depraved cultural icon".